-SCOTCAT Credits: 20 SCQF Level 11 Semester: 2 Planned timetable: To be arranged.
+SCOTCAT Credits: 20 SCQF Level 11 Semester 2

+Academic year: 2018/9

+Planned timetable: To be arranged.

 Traditionally, Financial Economics assumes that investors and other market participants are perfectly rational.
 While this is a good first approximation, we currently know there are a number of systematic biases in people's behaviour.
 The goal of this module is to discuss how these biases affect financial markets and investors' decisions.
 We will start with describing the most relevant deviations (such as overconfidence, representativeness and others), and we will continue with various financial applications.
 We will talk about bubbles, herding, and implications for corporate decisions and investors' behaviour.

-Programme module type: Optional for MSc in Economics, MSc in Finance, MSc in Finance and Economics, and MSc in Money, Banking and Finance, Learning and teaching methods and delivery: Weekly contact: 20 hours of lectures over 11 weeks, 1-hour laboratories (x 5 weeks) plus 1 office hour (x 12 weeks) Assessment pattern: 2-hour Written Examination = 50%, Coursework (incl Class Test, 25%) = 50% Module coordinator: Dr M C Iannino
+• Learning and teaching methods of delivery: Weekly contact : 20 hours of lectures over 11 weeks, 1-hour laboratories (x 5 weeks) plus 1 office hour (x 12 weeks) Assessment pattern: 2-hour Written Examination = 50%, Coursework (incl Class Test, 25%) = 50% Re-assessment pattern: 2-hour Written Examination = 100% Module coordinator: Dr M C Iannino